 A pre-trade routine is just a small part of being a successful day trader.
-In the EURUSD Day Trading Course, I discuss strategies and improvement methods that forex and futures traders can use to further develop their skillset and get better results out of their trading.
+In the Price Action Stock Day Trading Course, I discuss strategies for capitalizing on price patterns that occur over and over in stocks.

 2-Minutes: Day Trading Plan Review